iechor/docs/content/guides/use-case/jupyter.md

 - `start-notebook.py --NotebookApp.token='my-token'`: Sets an access token
   rather than using a random token.

-For more details, see the [Jupyter Server Options](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/common.html#jupyter-server-options) and the [docker run CLI reference](/reference/cli/docker/container/run/).
+For more details, see the [Jupyter Server Options](https://jupyter-iechor-stacks.readthedocs.io/en/latest/using/common.html#jupyter-server-options) and the [iechor run CLI reference](/reference/cli/iechor/container/run/).

-If this is the first time you are running the image, Docker will download and run it.
+If this is the first time you are running the image, iEchor will download and run it.
 The amount of time it takes to download the image will vary depending on your network connection.